 Social Security Number

 DACA beneficiaries can obtain a valid social security number once approved and granted a work permit under the program.
 DACA beneficiaries who have previously used a different social security number and have questions about how to correct this information with an employer or the Social Security Administration should consult with an attorney.
-For more information see E4FC's DACA guide and Flier.
+For more information see E4FC's DACA guide.

 Individuals who are not eligible for a Social Security Number may obtain an Individual Tax Identification Number (ITIN) from the IRS.